AdaCore/ada-spark-rfcs/features/rfc-spark-values-at-labels.md

 an accept_statement or a body, then the ``statement_identifier`` shall not be outside this enclosing construct.
-The preceding are the same rules as for ``goto`` statements; in addition, within the innermost sequence of statement enclosing both, the ``'At`` attribute shall occurs in a statement occurring after the ``statement_identifier`` it references.
+The preceding are the same rules as for ``goto`` statements; in addition, within the innermost sequence of statement enclosing both, the ``'At`` attribute shall occur in a statement occurring after the ``statement_identifier`` it references.

 For any given sequence of statement immediately enclosing two ``statement_identifier``s